Skip to content

-This app displays educational attainment data in Mexico.
-The layer displays the predominant education level achieved among all the residents ages 12 and older in each municipality using an Arcade expression in a UniqueValueRenderer.
-The total population belonging to each category among all features in the view extent is displayed in a chart in the LayerList panel's content.
-This chart updates each time the user pans or zooms in/out of the view.
+The sample loads a WebMap containing a FeatureLayer to a Map component.
+The layer shows the predominant education level achieved among residents aged 12 and older in each municipality of Mexico, using an Arcade expression in a UniqueValueRenderer.
+The web map also includes an ArcGIS pie chart that displays the total population in each education category within the map extent.
+The chart updates whenever the user pans or zooms the map.

 How it works